 Investor sentiment as the fifth new factor consists of attributes number 06 investment mindset (0.758) and 07 risk tolerance (0.677).
 Investor sentiment reflects investors' general attitude or emotion about the market and stock returns.
 Women discover that high levels of investor sentiment predict lower subsequent stock returns, whereas low levels of investor sentiment predict better subsequent stock returns.
 According to Baker & Wurgler (2006), this association may be influenced by investors' proclivity to overreact to positive or bad news and to place too much weight on their overall picture of the market.
-The research sheds light on the impact of women's psychology in investment decisions and can help to influence attempts to build more effective investment methods.
+The research sheds light on the impact of effective investment methods.
 So, it will show the women's investment mindset and risk tolerance before deciding the investment (Sherman et al., 1997).